 These soft, fudgy brownies have a buttery, crisp oatmeal crust.
 Some of the crust mixture is also reserved for the topping.
 What you see is what you get.
 The simple flavors of the chocolate and oatmeal complement the contrasting textures of the brownie and the crust.
 In short, they’re pretty perfect.
-Have yours with a cup of coffee or, in my case, a tall glass of milk.
+Have yours with a cup of coffee or a tall glass of milk.

-No special equipment or ingredients for this one!
-The only item that you might not have in your pantry is the chocolate extract.
+The brownie batter is a typical one–it comes together without a mixer and in a matter of minutes!
+The ingredient that you might not have in your pantry is the chocolate extract.
 Don’t skip it!
 This (sometimes overlooked) extract lends an amazing depth of flavor to chocolate baked goods!
-If you can’t find it in your local grocery store, you can find some [here].
-Even better, makes yourself some [Homemade Chocolate Extract] for next time!
+If you can’t find it in your local grocery store, you can find some here.
+Even better, makes yourself some Homemade Chocolate Extract for next time!

 Other posts you may like: